 Most free rehabilitation programs are run by charities or nonprofit organizations.
 Many of these are religious, but an increasing number are secular organizations inspired by the group therapy model.

-This organization offers Christian charity to help impoverished, homeless, or otherwise struggling people get back on their feet.
-This includes those who suffer addiction to drugs or alcohol, and have experienced legal, financial, and housing struggles because of their condition.
-The Salvation Army offers group and individual counseling, holistic approaches, spiritual direction, and life skills development to ease those suffering from addiction off of drugs toward self-reliance and into stable, healthy lives.
+The Salvation Army: This organization offers Christian charity to help impoverished, homeless, or otherwise struggling people get back on their feet.
+This includes those who struggle with addiction to drugs or alcohol, and have experienced legal, financial, and housing struggles because of their condition.
+The Salvation Army offers group and individual counseling, holistic approaches, spiritual direction, and life skills development to ease those struggling with addiction off drugs toward self-reliance and into stable, healthy lives.
 Reportedly, the nonprofit organization helps 150,000 people annually.

 In contrast, paid rehabilitation programs offer more specific options, including long-term residential treatment, medication supervision and management, and help from a case worker to keep clients on track once they complete the rehab program.
 If you can afford some insurance coverage, you have some support for at least one month in a paid program.
 From there, you may be able to step into a free or low-cost support option after getting your basic needs for focused behavioral therapy met.